 Want a closer look?
 Click on any image to enlarge it!

 Highland Folk Museum & Clan Macpherson Museum

-A scenic two-hour drive north of Edinburgh, Newtonmore lays claim to being within a stone’s throw of the exact geographical center of Scotland and on the fringes of Cairngorms National Park, the largest national park in the U.K. While in the area, I hung my hat at The Rumblie, an eco friendly property run by Fiona & Simon Dodds in nearby Laggan.
+A scenic two-hour drive north of Edinburgh, Newtonmore lays claim to be within a stone’s throw of the exact geographical center of Scotland and on the fringes of Cairngorms National Park, the largest national park in the U.K. While in the area, I hung my hat at The Rumblie, an eco friendly property run by Fiona & Simon Dodds in nearby Laggan.

 The Dodds’ focus on sustainability includes fantastically fresh ingredients used in the meals they prepare, like smoked trout that comes from 15 miles down the road, and award-winning cheeses from family-owned Connage Highland Dairy an hour away in Ardersier.